Mage: The Awakening: Characters

-The process of awakening can be slow or fast, but there are two major ways in which the event may manifest: the Mystery Play (in which the mage's senses blur the real world and the magical symbolism of their awakening) and the Astral Journey (which takes place entirely within a dreamscape of the prospective mage).
-In both sorts of "awakenings", the mage-to-be goes on a journey that culminates with them arriving at or in their respective Tower and inscribing their name upon it.
+The process of awakening can be slow or fast, but there are two major ways in which the event may manifest: the Waking World Dream (in which the mage's senses blur the real world and the magical symbolism of their awakening) and the Supernal Journey (which takes place entirely within a dreamscape of the prospective mage).
+In both sorts of "awakenings", the mage-to-be goes on a journey that culminates with them arriving at or in their respective Tower and (literally or metaphorically) inscribing their name upon it.

 Paths and Orders

 There are five Paths of Magic that have a sympathetic connection to one of the Five Watchtowers, each with a particular style and focus.
 A Mage's Path is decided with his or her awakening.